 Another problem resolved.
 A makeup-free day for four teenagers.
 Gasp!

-Visiting John Pennekamp Coral Reef
+This road trip hits John Pennekamp Coral Reef

 The John Pennekamp Coral Reef State Park is located off the coast of Key Largo.
 I wanted the kids to see it before, as our guides warned us, “it’s gone forever.”
-Which apparently is currently projected to be only several years in the future.
+Which is currently projected to be only several years in the future.

 We boarded our boat for the 30-minute ride out to the reef.
 The boat was steady, and I completely forgot that I suffer from terrible seasickness.
 That is, until the end of the trip.